Where is the market/what is the postcode?

 Can I park?

-The Smithfield underground car park is open 24 hours a day, has 495 parking spaces including six designated electric vehicle vehicle charging bays and costs £2 per hour – up to a maximum of £28 a day.
-Market customers get a special rate of £1.50 per visit per day if they enter the car park after 2.30am and leave by 9am.
+The Smithfield underground car park is open 24 hours a day, has 581 parking spaces including six designated electric vehicle vehicle charging bays and costs £3 per hour.
+Market customers get a special rate of £1.50 between 9pm – 10am for up to 3 hours Sunday to Friday, if it is over 3 hours it is £3.
 The entrance is from West Smithfield.
 There are parking meters in the streets around the markets.
 However, Smithfield is within the Congestion Charge Zone, so a fee is charged after 7am.

 Are there any parking restrictions in the car park?